 At the vanguard of the craze is Five Points, a chic joint near the heart of the Old Town.
 This is the only place in Bratislava where you can order a coffee with your selfie printed on it.

-Just a few kilometres outside of Bratislava city centre stands the ruins of Devín Castle.
+One of the castles within closest proximity to Bratislava is the ruins of Devín Castle, just a few kilometres outside the city centre.
 The ancient stronghold’s remains loom high on a cliff above the confluence of the Danube and Morava rivers.

 Dating back over a thousand years, the castle has seen settlements come and go, and empires rise and fall.
 Its glory days ended spectacularly in 1809 when it was destroyed by retreating French forces during the Napoleonic Wars.